sczerwinski/sczerwinski.github.io/_posts/2017-05-14-delegating-android-shared-preferences-in-kotlin.md

 title: Delegating Android SharedPreferences in Kotlin
 mobileTitle: Delegating SharedPreferences
 layout: post
-abstract: How I solved the problem of <code>SharedPreferences</code> boilerplate code in Android applications
+abstract: How to solve the problem of boilerplate code related to SharedPreferences in Android applications
 keywords: kotlin,delegation,android,sharedpreferences
 tags: kotlin,android
 ---